Amber Russell, Broker Owner

 Originally from Southern California, Russell has spent time teaching journalism and English, as a high school and community college counselor, and is a certified conflict mediator.
 She’s also a published author, collaborates with a producer for her own real estate videos and commercials, and was featured on HGTV’s hit show “Tiny House Hunters.”

 “I think what makes me unique is my unique background as an educator, counselor and mediator,” she says.
-“Having that background, helping people through the constant negotiations involved when buying or selling a home comes naturally to me which frees me up to be creative, think on my feet and think outside the box.
-I’m able to make it easier and more enjoyable for my client.
-No one said it couldn’t be enjoyable, right?”
+“Having that background, helping people through the constant negotiations involved when buying or selling a home comes naturally to me which frees me up to be creative, think outside the box, and negotiate the best possible position for my clients.”

 If you are interested in donating to the Spread Your Wings college scholarship in your city, you can contact Amber Russell or your area high school.